 Each cloud service monitor counts as 3 interfaces for licensing purposes.

-Mysterious network slowdowns won't go un-diagnosed.
+Mysterious network slowdowns do not have to go undiagnosed.

 TotalView supports NetFlow v5, NetFlow v9, IPFIX, sFlow, and jFlow.

-With a single picture, you can see how your network is connected.
-The diagram is automatically generated so you don't have to worry about updating it, but also flexible and interactive so you can move elements around and lock them in place so you can have a static or dynamic view of the environment.
+The diagram is also flexible and interactive, allowing you to move elements around and lock them in place for a static or dynamic view of the environment.

 The days of manually updating network diagrams are over.